How you had your say

 If approved by Energy Ministers, these new requirements would be established in Australia under the Greenhouse and Energy Minimum Standards Act 2012 (“the GEMS Act”) and in New Zealand under the Energy Efficiency and Conservation (EEC) Act 2000, and the Energy Efficiency (Energy Using Products) Regulations 2002.

-The consultation regulation impact statement (RIS) sets out a range of options to improve the energy efficiency of external power supplies.
-The RIS recommends increasing the MEPS for EPS to Mark VI of the International Efficiency Marking Protocol (IEMP) from 2025 and expanding the scope to include multiple voltage (simultaneous output) devices and adaptive voltage EPS.
-The RIS also recommends a further increase in MEPS to Mark VII two years after this higher level comes into force in the United States or the European Union.
+The consultation regulation impact statement (RIS) set out a range of options to improve the energy efficiency of external power supplies.
+The RIS recommended increasing the MEPS for EPS to Mark VI of the International Efficiency Marking Protocol (IEMP) from 2025 and expanding the scope to include multiple voltage (simultaneous output) devices and adaptive voltage EPS.
+The RIS also recommended a further increase in MEPS to Mark VII two years after this higher level comes into force in the United States or the European Union.

 The E3 Program